- Asana is a popular tool that has task management features to automate repetitive tasks, make use of advanced reporting, and create custom workflows.

 Otherwise, if using a spreadsheet isn’t your team’s forté, SmartSheet might have an even higher learning curve than Asana.
 Be warned.

-SmartSheet has a 30-day free trial and three different plans for different types and sizes of businesses.
+SmartSheet has a 30-day free trial and four different plans for different types and sizes of businesses:

 “I enjoy how powerful it is and how adaptable it is as an information management tool.
 Its automated workflows and form inputs extend its capabilities much beyond those of Excel.
 It has the appearance of a spreadsheet, but you can also make dashboards and graphs of the data for display and overview.”